 The operations parameter enables filtering of the messages that are sent (insert, update, delete).
 The default value will send notifications for all operations.
+This parameter is only used when the namespace is set to cx Oracle.SUBSCR NAMESPACE DBCHANGE.

-The port specifies the listening port for callback notifications from the database server.
-If not specified, an unused port will be selected by the database.
+The port parameter specifies the listening port for callback notifications from the database server.
+If not specified, an unused port will be selected by the Oracle Client libraries.